© Getty Images

 “When we talk to people in EPA, while there may be concerns about restrictions on speech, the biggest concern is if they’re going to have a job.
 That’s quite naturally a paramount concern.”

-To share this blog post: Go to the original shorter version of this post.
-Look to lower right for the large green Share button.
+Share Blog Post: If you would like to share this blog post on Facebook or in other ways go back to the original short version of this blog posting and look to lower right for the large green Share button.

 Be the first to comment